THE COMPELLING CASE FOR CHRISTIAN SCHOOL EDUCATION

 You might ask, why is it so difficult for them to be “salt” and “light”?
 It’s really quite simple – they are children.
 Children are to be raised up in the nurture and admonition of the Lord.
 They are to be carefully instructed in the things of God while the “clay is soft” (hearts and minds easily influenced).
 This is the very process God ordained, that they might become salt and light.
 Their primary calling is to be a good student that grows and matures into a disciple that wears the name of Jesus Christ, and who bears fruit (salt and light) as they engage the world.

 That brings us full circle back to the Christian parents’ responsibility.
 We are called to protect and nurture our children in the ways of Christ so that they can grow up to be world changers for Christ – no longer little saplings, but instead, strong oaks for the Lord!

-To learn more about the amazing opportunity of Christian education, schedule an Educational Success Consultation with our administrator.
+To learn more about the amazing opportunity of a Christian education in Albuquerque, schedule an Educational Success Consultation with our administrator.

 My child attends public school but has a Christian teacher.
 Isn't that good enough?

 We thank God for Christian teachers who are called to serve in the public schools.
 However, due to an increasingly hostile culture, they are not allowed to teach about God which puts them into an incredibly difficult situation.
 They are trying to be an influence for the Lord, but the most important tool they have, they are not allowed legally to use – the Word of God (the Bible).